zpgallegos/zavant/readme.md

 # Baseball Zavant

 This repo is an ongoing baseball analytics project inspired by [MLB's Baseball Savant](https://baseballsavant.mlb.com/).
 See [an example player page](http://zavant.zgallegos.com/players/605141), or find your favorite player in [the directory](http://zavant.zgallegos.com/).
-All products are built from scratch from [live game data](https://github.com/zpgallegos/zavant/blob/master/docs/readme/744863.json), queried and ETL'd from the [MLB Stats API](https://statsapi.mlb.com).
+All products are built from [live game data](https://github.com/zpgallegos/zavant/blob/master/docs/readme/example-game-raw.json), queried and ETL'd from scratch from the [MLB Stats API](https://statsapi.mlb.com).
 (See the [copyright notice](#copyright-notice).)

 The [front end](https://github.com/zpgallegos/zavant/tree/master/app) is built with **React**, with plots powered by **D3.js**.